xiaofengli/oakleafage.com/README.md

 Please do not commit node_modules.

 ## Send pull request to develop branch
+We already send code merge request to target to our develop branch.

 ## Merge from develop to master branch
+Once develop branch is tested fine, then merge develop branch to master branch.
 Master branch is always the most trustable branch.

+## Technology stack
+* NodeJS: npm init <br>
+        install dependencies defined in the package.json
+* ExpressJS
+* Bootrap & css & HTML5